matt-36/horion-help/crashonstart.md

 Launch your minecraft client and look to to bottom right corner for your version

-Make sure that it is the latest version (1.18.2)
+Make sure that it is at least version 1.18.0

 If it is not please update your client.

 #### Step 2: Check horion version

-If you are using the official horion injector you can ignore this section
+If you are using the [official horion injector](https://horion.download/) you can ignore this section

 If you are not please [download the newest dll](https://horion.download/dll)